hotwords123/typst-assignment-template/examples/report.typ

   + *Planning Stage*: Defining research objectives and designing data collection methods.
   + *Implementation Stage*: Conducting the actual data collection activities.
   + *Review Stage*: Examining and validating the collected data to ensure its integrity.
-  Each of the above stages was carefully planned to ensure the quality and relevance of the data.
+  #cont Each of the above stages was carefully planned to ensure the quality and relevance of the data.

   The data collection process aimed to meet several objectives, including:
   / Accuracy: Ensuring that the collected data accurately reflects the subject of study.
   / Reliability: Ensuring consistency of the data through standardized data collection methods.
   / Validity: Ensuring that the data supports the verification of research hypotheses and the drawing of conclusions.
+  #cont This was achieved through rigorous design and execution of the data collection plan.

+  Various methods were employed during the data collection and analysis process, including both quantitative and qualitative techniques.
+Quantitative methods involved statistical analysis and mathematical modeling, while qualitative methods focused on content analysis and thematic identification.
+Below is a simple example of a mathematical model:
+  $
+    Y = beta_0 + beta_1 X_1 + beta_2 X_2 + ... + beta_n X_n + epsilon, quad beta_i in RR, thick epsilon ~ N(0, sigma^2).
+  $
+  #no-indent This model is used to describe the relationship between the dependent variable $Y$ and multiple independent variables $X_i$, where $beta_i$ represents the regression coefficients and $epsilon$ denotes the error term.

   == Ethical Considerations
   Ethical considerations were taken into account throughout the research process to ensure the integrity and confidentiality of the data.